High-protein yellow pea almost ready | The Western Producer

 Allison Ammeter, director of Alberta Pulse Growers and former chair of Pulse Canada, is thrilled with the direction Equinom is heading.

-"I think it's tremendous.
-I just wish that it was Canadian breeders that were doing it, but I'm happy to support and Israeli company," she said.
+“I think it’s tremendous.
+I just wish that it was Canadian breeders that were doing it, but I’m happy to support an Israeli company,” she said.

 She said there has been plenty of good pea breeding work done in Canada at the Crop Development Centre and Agriculture Canada’s Lacombe Research and Development Centre.